robertseaton/robertseaton.github.com/_posts/2013-05-27-what-makes-a-problem-important-2.markdown

 [Elisha Gray](http://en.wikipedia.org/wiki/Elisha_Gray) filed a patent for the invention of the telephone on the same day as Alexander Graham Bell.
 The infamous formula \\( E=mc^2 \\) was [chanced upon by Henri Poincaré, Olinto De Pretto, Paul Langevin and, of course, Albert Einstein](http://en.wikipedia.org/wiki/E%3Dmc%C2%B2#History).
-(For more along these lines, Wikipedia has a [list of multiple discoveries in science](http://en.wikipedia.org/wiki/List_of_multiple_discoveries).)
+(For more, Wikipedia has a [list of multiple discoveries in science](http://en.wikipedia.org/wiki/List_of_multiple_discoveries).)

 It's useful here to make a distinction.
 I'm not saying that the discovery